Available on Windows or Mac

 Student Work

 All lesson quizzes and chapter tests are auto-graded by our system.
-Students will complete hands-on coding projects in every chapter, and these projects are teacher or parent-graded using our simple rubrics.
+Students will complete hands-on coding projects, and the projects in every required chapter are also auto-graded by our system with no local installation requirements.
+Some optional chapters contain projects that require an external IDE and are teacher or parent-graded using our simple rubrics.

 Scroll through the images below to see a few examples of student work.

-Java Programming (Abridged) meets standards for introductory coding courses in a number of states.
+Java Programming course meets standards for the AP Computer Science A exam, as well as typical introductory Computer Science I or Computer Programming I courses.
 Please click on your state link below to view all alignments for your state.

 If you don't see your state listed, please contact us to discuss your requirements!